firestack/ext-glPrey.nix/README.md

 - Only tested on Linux so far.
 Additional compatibility for Windows may be needed to build.
 - Texture mapping is not *quite* right, but it's close enough to look good.
 - Lightmaps are still a mystery.
+- If you happen to find any other BSPs or WADs from the Prey engine, you can specify them on the commandline with `--bsp` and `--wad`.

 ## Controls